Elm Court (Lenox and Stockbridge, Massachusetts): Commercial use, decline and restoration

-The property was reduced to an asking price of $17.5 million in July 2006 and a contract was signed for sale to a Florida-based hotel business ('The Kessler Collection') however that deal fell through and was mutually terminated by both parties.
+The property's asking price was reduced to $17.5 million in July 2006 and a contract was signed for sale to a Florida-based hotel business ('The Kessler Collection').
+However that deal fell through and was mutually terminated by both parties.
 Last listed at $14 million, it was taken off the market at the end of 2006.

-As of August 2009 the property was taken off the market.

-In the Spring of 2010 the Town of Stockbridge approved a permit for an 18-room hotel in the mansion.
+In the Spring of 2010, the Town of Stockbridge approved a permit for an 18-room hotel in the mansion.
 The Town of Lenox approved a sign permit for the property in the summer of 2010.
-These permits are in addition to the restaurant permit for the original horse Stable, already in place.
+These permits are in addition to the restaurant permit for the original horse stable, already in place.
 (Town of Stockbridge, MA; Board of Selectmen Special Permit Hearing January 6, 2003).

-New roofs have been installed on the Butler's Cottage, the Gardner's Cottage, Stable and other support buildings at the estate.
-A new septic system for the entire property has been installed.

-The frontage of the property has been cleared of brush and invasive plant species.
-The Mansion and other buildings can now be viewed from Old Stockbridge Road, as well as the lake in the distance.

 Commercial sale in 2012; ending the last of the Berkshire cottages held by family

-In July 2012 it was announced that the property in its entirety (55,000-square foot mansion on 44 acres) was sold to a Colorado-based group for $9.8 million.
+In July 2012 it was announced that the property in its entirety (55,000-square foot mansion on 89 acres) was sold to a Colorado-based group for $9.8 million for a proposed 112-room hotel, which included a spa and restaurant component.
 That is believed to be the highest price paid for a residential property in Berkshire County history.

-Elm Court Realty LLC, which includes the property's longtime owners, Robert and Sonya Berle, sold Elm Court to Front Yard LLC of Denver, according to documents on file at the Middle Berkshire Registry of Deeds.
-The Berles have retained a small percentage of ownership in the property.

-Elm Court had been the last of the Berkshire cottages to have remained in the family of its original owners.
+Prior to this, Elm Court had been the last of the Berkshire cottages to have remained in the family of its original owners.
 Robert Berle is a descendant of William Douglas Sloane and Emily Vanderbilt.

 A $50 million renovation of the property was due to take place in 2020.
-The property is again for sale as of November 2020.
+These plans were not realized and the property was again for sale as of November 2020.

+The estate was purchased from the existing Colorado-based company in 2022 with new ownership, Vanderbilt Berkshires Estate, LLC, committed to restoring the vibrancy of this treasured landmark with the next incarnation of this legacy property.